tektutor/ansible-aug-2024/Day1/README.md

 /bin/bash - is the terminal/application that will be started when the container starts running
 </pre>

-Listing all the running containers
+Listing all the running containers ( try this from a different terminal window )
 ```
 docker ps
 ```

-Listing all containers
+Listing all containers ( try this from a different terminal window )
 ```
 docker ps -a
 ```